Fujifilm X10 vs X100

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X10 and the Fujifilm X100.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X10 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100 is notably larger (15 percent) than the Fujifilm X10.
 Moreover, the X100 is markedly heavier (27 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X100 are weather-sealed.